josmar-crwdstffng/angular/aio/content/guide/build.md

 Use the [proxying support](https://webpack.js.org/configuration/dev-server/#devserverproxy) in the `webpack` development server to divert certain URLs to a backend server, by passing a file to the `--proxy-config` build option.
 For example, to divert all calls for `http://localhost:4200/api` to a server running on `http://localhost:3000/api`, take the following steps.

-1. Create a file `proxy.conf.json` in your project's `src/` folder.
+1. Create a file `proxy.conf.json` in your project's `src` directory.
 1. Add the following content to the new proxy file:

     <code-example format="json" language="json">